Lady Franklin Bay

-Lady Franklin Bay is an Arctic waterway in Qikiqtaaluk Region, Nunavut, Canada.
-The bay is located in Nares Strait northwest of Judge Daly Promontory and is an inlet into the northeastern shore of Ellesmere Island.
+Lady Franklin Bay is an Arctic waterway in the Qikiqtaaluk Region, Nunavut, Canada.
+The bay is located in Nares Strait, northwest of Judge Daly Promontory and is an inlet into the northeastern shore of Ellesmere Island.

 Fort Conger—formerly an Arctic exploration camp—is located on its northern shore.

 Geography

 Lady Franklin Bay divides Grant Land to the north from Grinnell Land to the south.

 Lady Franklin Bay is in a generally northeast to southwest direction, and as such it spreads inland about 70 mi from Hall Basin.
 The main bay contains one noted branch to the northwest known as Discovery Bay, and the interior lengths of Lady Franklin Bay extending southwest are sometimes shown on maps as Archer Fjord.

 The landscape surrounding Lady Franklin Bay is generally barren rocks, with some very shallow glacial till held in place with frost and permafrost.
 At this location, about 1100 mi above the Arctic Circle, sunlight is limited to perhaps three months of a year, snowfall is light, and water in the bay is icebound from year to year, with just chance openings allowing only difficult navigation.
-The off-and-on icebound conditions are well-known to exist in the sea during peak summer times as far as 200 mi south of the Bay entrance.
+The off-and-on icebound conditions are well known to exist in the sea during peak summer times as far as 200 mi south of the Bay entrance.
 However, the glaciers and icecaps of Ellesmere Island have not been known to inundate Lady Franklin Bay.

 The main reach of this bay can be approached by ship if ice floe conditions allow, via Baffin Bay, to Smith Sound, to Kane Basin, through Kennedy Channel, and thus through Hall Basin to the entrance of the Bay.
-The historically favored point for beginning such Polar trips has been St. Johns.
+The historically favoured point for beginning such Polar trips has been St. John's.

-The climate is typical Arctic Margin, with very light precipitation, short cold summers, and long cold winters in darkness.
+The climate is a typical Arctic climate, with very light precipitation, short cold summers, and long cold winters in darkness.
 The summer natural food game observed at this Bay is limited to various mammals in the sea water, occasional muskox, and scattered sea birds seen overhead.
 Plants are limited to short season mosses and lichens.